Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Stanley Black-and-Decker stock dividends

-While Stanley Black-and-Decker's payout ratio might seem fairly standard, it's worth remembering that Stanley Black-and-Decker may be investing much of the rest of its net profits in future growth.
+While Stanley Black-and-Decker's payout ratio might seem low, this can signify that Stanley Black-and-Decker is investing more in its future growth.

 Have Stanley Black-and-Decker stocks ever split?